amundmr/Project-2/Documents/Markdown/Project-2_Aasrud-Raniseth-Rongve.md

 With the changing of $\rho_{max}$ we see that first the error decreases, but after $\rho_{max} = 5$ we actually start to see an increase in error again.
 This might be because a higher $\rho_{max}$ gives a bigger step-size which again gives lower numbers on the off-diagonal elements, which in turn yields a lower amount of Jacobi rotations before the off-diagonal elements are below the tolerance for being called zero.

-The time spent on the calculations seem pretty random and that is probably because the changing of $\rho_{max}$ doesn't make the computer do any more or less work, it simply changes the numbers.
-The fluctuations might therefore just be that the computer has different background tasks running at different times.
+The time spent on the $\rho_{max}$ calculation seem pretty random and that is probably because the changing of $\rho_{max}$ doesn't make the computer do substantially more work.
+The fluctuations might therefore just be because the computer has different background tasks running at different times.

 # 6. Conclusion